Riding the Elevator

 riding the elevator to a successful small home inspection business

-Wikipedia describes an elevator pitch as a short description of an idea, product or company that explains the concept in a way such that any listener can understand it in the time span of an elevator ride, or approximately thirty seconds to two minutes.
-It generally explains one’s skills and goals, and why those skills would be beneficial to the person listening to the pitch.
-The purpose of our pitch is to convey a sense of who we are and what we do to someone with whom we don’t already have a business relationship.
+Wikipedia says an elevator pitch is a short description of an idea, product, or company that explains the concept in such a way that any listener can understand it span of an elevator ride, or approximately one minutes.
+It generally explains one’s skills and goals, and why those traits would benefit the person listening to your pitch.

 Themselves.